sapcc/swift-drive-autopilot/README.md

    device will be marked as unhealthy and unmounted from `/srv/node`.
 The other mappings and mounts are left intact for the administrator to inspect.

+   This means that you do not need `swift-drive-audit` if you're using the autopilot.

 4. Mounts of managed devices disappear unexpectedly.
 The offending device will be marked as unhealthy (see previous point).

+Internally, events are collected by *collector* threads, and handled by the single *converger* thread.

 ### Operational considerations